For Those Who Came Before: Society of the 1st Infantry Division Hosts 102nd Reunion

-U.S. Army Sgt.
+Remembering episodes from their times during the Vietnam War, the Gulf War and those spent in Iraq and Afghanistan, those generations of the 1st Infantry Division who served in those engagements reconvened for the 102nd Annual Society of the 1st Inf.
+Div. reunion in New Orleans, Louisiana, on Aug.
+10-13, 2023.

+In the midst of their reminiscence, they remembered those they had lost along the way, and in doing so carried on the heritage of kinship.

+“I remember watching movies as a kid and seeing the Big Red One,” said Sgt.
 First Class George Hernandez, an infantryman formerly assigned to the 1st Combined Arms Battalion, 18th Infantry Regiment, 2nd Armored Brigade Combat Team, 1st Inf.
-Div. speaks with 1st Inf.
-Div. veterans during the 102nd Society of the 1st Inf.
-Div. reunion in New Orleans, Louisiana, Aug.
-13, 2023.
-Noncommissioned officers of the Big Red One traveled to New Orleans to connect with veterans and witness the legacy of the United States First Division.
-(U.S. Army photo by Spc.
-Charles Leitner)
+Div.
+“I remember my dad reading books about the Big Red One, so to me, it felt like I was going to become a part of history.”

+As the memories of the country’s WWII veterans become enshrined in the pages of America’s history, those remaining hold their memories close.
+Some remembered how it felt to clear tunnels in the jungles of Vietnam, while others recounted the atmosphere of Iraq at the moment Saddam Hussein was found.

+“I have been fortunate,” said Maj.
+Gen. John V. Meyer III, commander of the 1st Inf.
+Div. and Fort Riley, in a speech made during the reunion banquet dinner.
+“Not only am I the division commander, but I had the opportunity to serve with the 26th Infantry in Iraq and had the opportunity to command the 28th Infantry in Afghanistan.
+So to be a ‘Blue Spader,’ a ‘Black Lion’ in combat, and then now be the division commander of all the great regiments in the unit’s history that are sitting here tonight, is quite an honor.”

 |Date Taken: